Mebeverine

 Mebeverine is a drug used to alleviate some of the symptoms of irritable bowel syndrome.
 It works by relaxing the muscles in and around the gut.

 Medical use

 Mebeverine is used to alleviate some of the symptoms of irritable bowel syndrome (IBS) and related conditions; specifically stomach pain and cramps, persistent diarrhoea, and flatulence.

-Data from controlled clinical trials have not found a difference from placebo or statistically significant results in the global improvement of IBS.
+Historically data from controlled clinical trials have not found a difference from placebo or statistically significant results in the global improvement of IBS.

+However, more recent systematic reviews found Mebeverine is an effective treatment option in IBS, with a good safety profile and low frequency of adverse effects.

 It has not been tested in pregnant women nor in pregnant animals so pregnant women should not take it; it is expressed at low levels in breast milk, while no adverse effects have been reported in infants, breastfeeding women should not take this drug.

 Adverse effects

 Adverse effects include hypersensitivity reactions and allergic reactions, immune system disorders, skin disorders including hives, oedema and widespread rashes.

 Additionally, the following adverse effects have been reported: heartburn, indigestion, tiredness, diarrhoea, constipation, loss of appetite, general malaise, dizziness, insomnia, headache, and decreased pulse rate.

 It does not have systemic anticholinergic side effects.

 Mebeverine can, on highly rare occasions, cause drug-induced acute angle closure glaucoma.

 In a urine drug-screening test, mebeverine can affect a false positive result for amphetamines.